dispelll/vista/README.md

 We plan to implement the following new features.
 <br>
 <br>
-• `/generate` will be a new group command with two subcommands: `/character`, which will generate a random Horizon character and populate an attached character sheet; `/npc`, which will generate a random NPC, and populate an attached NPC sheet.
+• `/generate` will be a new group command with two subcommands: `/character`, which will generate a random Horizon character and populate an attached character sheet; `/npc`, which will generate a random NPC, and populate an attached NPC sheet. <br>
 • The `/order` subcommand will be added to `/roll`, and will allow users to roll Order and keep track of turns.